juliogomez/netdevops/README.md

 <img src="imgs/211cool.gif">
 </p>

 But we could do better... there's always room for improvement, right?
-Probably you have noticed that the output from `genie` commands is better and more meaningful than the one for the original `pyats` commands.
+Probably you have noticed that the output from `genie` commands is easier to understand than the one for the original `pyats` commands.
 But still it was _a lot_ for just a couple of devices.
-Please consider if we wanted to run that same test in the complete network with maybe hundreds or thousands of systems... that would be a lot of logging info!
+Just think if we wanted to run that same test in the complete network with maybe hundreds or thousands of systems... that would be a lot of logging info!
 However as an operator probably I don't need that much output, and I could use a more intuitive summary that gives me the key info on what I am doing.

 Besides this, network operators are probably interested in defining their tests in a way that is as close to natural language as possible.
 [Robot framework](https://robotframework.org/) is an open-source automation framework for testing that can help you with these challenges.
 Let's take a look at an example on what can be done with it.